ganesh-deshmukh/connect-geeks/README.md

 8.create router as 'const router = express.Router();
 |-> don't forget parenthesis, otherwise it throws error of "TypeError: Cannot read property 'push' of undefined"
 9.create models for each route eg.for user(auth0) and profile(all details of user).
 10.Model name convention is same as classes in Java- start with Capital letter and singular.
-11.
+11.Added route for registration.
+12.Add bodyparser to accept data from front-end.
+13.